ellinium/PSSM_PromoterTool/README.md

 The tool applies CORPSE (Codon Restrained Promoter Silencing) method and inverted CORPSE (iCORPSE) to the provided gene sequence.

--35 and -10 promoters along with the additional non-canonical sequence motifs are predicted based on the Salis Lab Promoter Calculator (https://github.com/hsalis/SalisLabCode/tree/master/Promoter_Calculator).
+-35 and -10 promoters, along with the additional non-canonical sequence motifs, are predicted based on the Salis Lab Promoter Calculator (https://github.com/hsalis/SalisLabCode/tree/master/Promoter_Calculator).
 Position-specific scoring matrix (PSSM) is applied to all the synonymous codon variants of the promoters associated with the lowest and highest transcription rates in order to maximally decrease (CORPSE) or increase the transcription rate (iCORPSE).
-The output CSV file/files contain synonymous codon promoters and sequence motifs for the minimal and maximal transcriptional rates along with the non-canonical sequence motifs for forward and reverse strands.
+The output CSV file/files contain synonymous codon promoters and sequence motifs for the minimal and maximal transcriptional rates, along with the non-canonical sequence motifs for forward and reverse strands.

 For a web (Google Colab) version, please navigate to https://colab.research.google.com/drive/171iBNCrA1hMS-LpX_qaFani34HiueTZO?usp=sharing.